mesilliac/multitude/TALK.md

 After the alert message is dismissed, the server should print some info, such as

-    WebSocket closed by user at 127.0.0.1 with locale u'English (US)' close code: None, close reason: None
+    WebSocket closed by user at 127.0.0.1
+    close code: None, close reason: None